Tulasi in Hinduism: Vrinda

 The Skanda Purana, Padma Purana, as well as the Shiva Purana feature Tulasi in the tale of Vrinda and her husband, Jalandhara.
 Vrinda is the daughter of Kalanemi, an asura.
 Vrinda is described to be pious, and a great devotee of god Vishnu.
 Jalandhara, an asura born from Shiva's rage, marries her.
 Angered by the outcome of the Samudra Manthana, Jalandhara wages a successful war on the devas, conquering Svarga, and ruling as a virtuous monarch.
 However, after hearing details of Parvati's beauty from Narada, he demands Shiva hand her over to him.
 Infuriated, Shiva declares war on the asura, but finds him to be an invincible foe.
 After employing his illusory arts, the asura attempts to abduct Parvati in the guise of Shiva.
 She prays to Vishnu, and makes him realise that the asura was shielded from defeat by the chastity of his wife.

 Vrinda receives an ominous nightmare where she sees her husband seated on a buffalo, the sky enveloped in darkness, and a sun without lustre.
 Terrified of what it implied, she ran from forest to forest, forgetting herself.
 When a sage rescues her from two rakshasas, she begs him to inform her of the tidings of her husband's battle with Shiva.
 The sage's disciples produce the asura's hands, a head, and a headless trunk, upon which she falls into despair.
 She urges the sage to resuscitate her fallen husband, which he does.
-Witnessing her slain husband return to life, Vrinda sported with him for several days, until she realised his true identity after the end of their sexual intercourse.
+Witnessing her slain husband return to life, Vrinda sported with him for several days, until she eventually realised his true identity.
 She cursed Vishnu that his wife, too, would be separated from him (Which happens when Sita is abducted by Ravana) and self-immolates, even as Vishnu attempts to stop her.
 Her chastity broken, Shiva prevails over Jalandhara.

 After the conclusion of the battle, Vishnu is still traumatised by the death of the beautiful Vrinda, and refuses to move from her pyre.
 The devas invoke Prakriti, the personified force of nature, who offers them three seeds to be planted where Vishnu stays, which represent the sattva, rajas, and tamas gunas.
 The seeds grow to become three plants, Dhātrī, Mālatī, and Tulasī, who are personified as three women, Svarā, Lakṣmī, and Gaurī.
 Vishnu grows infatuated by the sight of these wondrous women.
 Since Mālatī is regarded to be "deceptive" (As she stems from Lakṣmī, who is already Vishnu's shakti), she is condemned.
 The goddesses of Dhātrī and Tulasī, however, bear genuine love for Vishnu, and make him forget about his misery.
 They accompany Vishnu to Vaikuntha, and greatly please and delight him.

 In a variation of this legend, Vrinda immolates herself in her husband's funeral pyre, but Vishnu ensures that she is incarnated in the form of tulasi plant upon the earth.
 She gains the status of a goddess named Tulasi, while her earthly form is the tulasi plant.